elainechan01/the-aws-cloud-conjurer/README.md

 ### Part 2
 This is for everyone.
 The goal is to connect to the server *one-by-one* and a clue should form.
 This task will require 5 connections in total - if your team does not have that many members, someone will have to rerun the following steps in a new terminal.

+The process will require players to have the following installed:
+- python
+- pip
 1. Launch the terminal on your local machine and run the following.
 Feel free to use a `venv` if you prefer.
     ```
     git clone https://github.com/elainechan01/magic.git
     cd magic
+    pip install pygame
     python3 source/game.py
     ```
 2. You should see a prompt to Enter the EC2 instance IP address.
 The host will need to provide this for you (refer to Public IPv4 address on your Instance Management Console).
 Remember to connect *one-by-one* - once you've entered the address and hit `Enter` on your keyboard, you will be connected to the server and you should see a PyGame window.